yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Azure Migration.md

 ### Task 3: Configure the Azure Migrate appliance

+In this task, you will configure the Azure Migrate appliance and use it to complete the discovery phase of the migration assessment.

 1. In Hyper-V Manager, click on the **AzureMigrateAppliance** VM, then click **Connect**.

     ![Screenshot of Hyper-V Manager showing the connect button for the Azure Migrate appliance](Images/Exercise1/connect-appliance.png)